matze-dd/Tex2txt/README.md

 can be taken into account during language check of the main text flow.
 Further details are given in section
 [Handling of displayed equations](#handling-of-displayed-equations).
-An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.
+An example is shown in file [Example.md](Example.md), operation is summarised in the script at label LAB:EQUATIONS.

 The Python script may be seen as an exercise in application of regular